finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     Long holdingId = 56L; // Long | The unique holding identifier
-    OffsetDateTime effectiveDate = OffsetDateTime.now(); // OffsetDateTime | Effective date
+    String effectiveDate = "effectiveDate_example"; // String | Effective date
-    OffsetDateTime fromTradeDate = OffsetDateTime.now(); // OffsetDateTime | The from trade date, defaults to first time this holding is opened, lower bound for transactions
+    String fromTradeDate = "fromTradeDate_example"; // String | The from trade date, defaults to first time this holding is opened, lower bound for transactions
-    OffsetDateTime toTradeDate = OffsetDateTime.now(); // OffsetDateTime | The to trade date upper bound date, defaults to effectiveDate. upper bound for transactions
+    String toTradeDate = "toTradeDate_example"; // String | The to trade date upper bound date, defaults to effectiveDate. upper bound for transactions
     Boolean includeHistoric = false; // Boolean | If true, transactions from previously closed holdings are returned.
 If false, only transactions from last time position is opened.
     String taxLotId = "taxLotId_example"; // String | Constrains the Holding Contributors to those which contributed to the specified tax lot.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.